Richard-Sti/GSHE_public/README.md

 - [ ] When looping over arrays stop assuming $s=\pm 2$ when summarising results.
 - [ ] Add an example notebook to calculate the deviations.
 - [ ] Move the Mathematica notebooks to scripts
+- [ ] Correct expression for calculating Cartesians in Boyer-Lindquist coordinates in Kerr (only relevant for plotting however).

 ## Things to be resolved later